mgoellnitz/dinistiq/README.md

 While dinistiq 0.4 happily works with Java 8, only dinistiq 0.5 and up can be compiled and tested with Java 8.

+Up to dinistiq 0.5 the code is supposed to be written in Java 7 with a subsequent switch to Java 8.
+This also results in the fact, that the classic version of Google App Engine is only supported up to version 0.4.

 The code for dinistiq is prepared for building with Gradle.
 Gradle versions up to 3.2.1 are tested to be working, while dinistiq starting from version 0.7 at least needs Gradle 2.12.

-Up to dinistiq 0.5 the code is supposed to be written in Java 7 with a subsequent switch to Java 8.
+We now use the gradle wrapper on CI servers and switched to Gradle version 4.0 for all builds.

 |dinistiq Version|Works with |Compiles with|GAE support|
 |:--------------:|:---------:|:-----------:|:---------:|